 Sundowning (behavioral deterioration during evening hours), which is common among institutionalized patients with dementia, may be difficult to differentiate; newly symptomatic deterioration should be presumed to be delirium until proved otherwise.

 History should also include use of alcohol and all recreational, over-the-counter, and prescription drugs, focusing particularly on drugs with anticholinergic and/or other central nervous system (CNS) effects and on new additions, discontinuations, or changes in dose, including overdosing.
 Nutritional supplements (eg, herbal products) should also be included.

 Examination, particularly in patients who are not fully cooperative, should focus on the following:

 Potential foci for infection

 Findings can suggest a cause, as with the following:

 Fever, meningismus, or Kernig and Brudzinski signs suggest CNS infection.

-Tremor and myoclonus suggest uremia, liver failure, drug intoxication, or certain electrolyte disorders (eg, hypocalcemia, hypomagnesemia).
+Tremor and myoclonus suggest uremia, liver failure, drug intoxication, medication toxicity, or certain electrolyte disorders (eg, hypocalcemia, hypomagnesemia).